 Ensuring Editorial Excellence

-As an Advance Professional Member of the Chartered Institute of Editing and proofreading (CIEP), I abide by its Code of Practice (COP).
+As an Advanced Professional Member of the Chartered Institute of Editing and proofreading (CIEP), I abide by its Code of Practice (COP).
 This is binding on members and corporate subscribers and endorsed by the CIEP Council.

 What the CIEP say about their COP